BK Virus, Molecular Detection, PCR, Plasma

 Reference Values Describes reference intervals and additional information for interpretation of test results.
 May include intervals based on age and sex when appropriate.
 Intervals are Mayo-derived, unless otherwise designated.
 If an interpretive report is provided, the reference value field will state this.

 Results of plasma tests are reported in terms of the presence or absence of BK virus (BKV).

 Detection of BKV DNA in clinical specimens may support the clinical diagnosis of renal or urologic disease due to BKV.
 Correlation of qualitative results with clinical presentation and BK viral load in urine and/or plasma is recommended.

 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances

-A negative result does not rule out the possibility of BK virus infection.
+A negative result does not rule out the possibility of BK virus (BKV) infection.

-This assay is only to be used in patients with appropriate risk factors for BK-associated disease and is not indicated for screening of asymptomatic patients.
+This assay is only to be used in patients with appropriate risk factors for BKV-associated disease and is not indicated for screening of asymptomatic patients.